 Conductor Erina Yashima is in the middle of her two-year appointment as the Chicago Symphony Orchestra Association’s International Sir Georg Solti Conducting Apprentice.
-For ten weeks each year, Yashima works directly with Chicago Symphony Orchestra music director Riccardo Muti and leads the Civic Orchestra.
+For ten weeks each year, Yashima works directly with Chicago Symphony Orchestra music director Riccardo Muti and leads the Civic Orchestra of Chicago.
 Before leading Civic in performances of Stravinsky’s The Rite of Spring Wednesday, April 5, 2017, Yashima spoke about her experiences as the Solti Apprentice so far.

 How did you become interested in conducting?